 After that I made the lining, which you don't see here.
 It's a satin-ish fabric of a similar color.

 The next trick was the feather.
 Sadly, I don't have any pictures.
 And I couldn't find a feather in the color I wanted.
-So I used a white feature, which I placed between two felt pads, and attached the pads to the back of the decoration.
+So I used a white feather, which I placed between two felt pads, and attached the pads to the back of the decoration.
 I can pull the pads off later and replace them and the feather when I find something I like better.
 Hey, I said this was a work in progress.

 Here's the hat as it looks now: